Visit our other Wisconsin Historical Society websites!

 Description: This map shows lot numbers, building lines, roads, trees, and Indian mounds.
 Relief is shown by contours.
 Includes manuscript annotations marking parks.

 Date: 1915 ca.

-Description: Studio portrait in front of a painted backdrop of a Ho-Chunk man, Louis Johnson (HaNuKaw), posed sitting on the left with his arms and legs crossed.
-He is...
+Description: Studio full-length portrait in front of a painted backdrop of a Ho-Chunk boy, Esau Prescott, wearing a boarding school uniform posed standing with his rig...